 How to Find Cheap Flights in 2026

 One minute the price looks reasonable.
 The next, it jumps up for no clear reason.
-It’s frustrating—and a little confusing.
+This is a result of real-time fare optimization systems used by airlines to maximize seat occupancy and revenue.

 But here’s the truth: finding cheap flights isn’t about luck.
 It’s about understanding how pricing works and making a few smart choices.